Burn the Witch (Radiohead song): Recording

 According to the guitarist Jonny Greenwood, who arranges Radiohead's string sections, "Burn the Witch" was written with strings in mind.
 He said: "We left it unfinished on purpose and left lots of room for the strings and we never do that usually.
 Usually the strings are the icing on top."

 The strings were recorded at RAK Studios in London.
 They were performed by the London Contemporary Orchestra and conducted by Hugh Brunt; Greenwood had worked with both on his score for the 2012 film The Master.
 Rather than bowing the strings, the orchestra players used guitar plectrums, creating a percussive effect.

-Godrich's father died on the day of the recording.
+Godrich's father died on the day of the string recording.
 According to Godrich, "I literally left him on a fucking table in my house and went and recorded.
 And it was a very, very emotional day for me.
 He was a string player as well so it was one of those things where it felt like he would want me to go and just do this."

 Music and lyrics

 "Burn the Witch" was described by The Atlantic as an orchestral pop song and by The Guardian and Yardbarker as an art rock song.
+It combines strings and electronic percussion.
 According to Pitchfork, the string section "alternates between sumptuous flourishes and the darkest corners of The Shining's score".
 The Atlantic critic Spencer Kornhaber likened the strings to heavy metal, "chugga-chugga-chugga-ing the entire time".
 In the second half, the strings "gradually disintegrate"; while the cellos and basses adhere to a conventional chord progression, the higher strings become "deathly" and "horrid".
-The song also features electronic percussion.

 The lyrics direct the listener to "abandon all reason / avoid all eye contact / do not react / shoot the messengers / burn the witch".
 Yorke said the lyrics were inspired by the News of the World newspaper publishing the names and addresses of sex offenders in 2000.